 Until yesterday Thomas Atcherley, alias Edge, appeared to be a rather marginal figure in the Atcherley family’s history.
 But waiting for me when I got home last night was a copy of his will, the contents of which changed everything.
 This historic document, dating back to 1679, has helped to show that Thomas is the forebear of many of the Atcherleys alive today.
 Despite his alternative surname, Thomas Atcherley is no longer on the edge of his family tree: he is now at the heart of it.

 During the early stages of my Atcherley family history research I learned that the family had its roots in the Shropshire parish of Baschurch.
 There the Atcherleys lived as farmers and tanners for hundreds of years, in and around the township of Stanwardine in the Fields.
 In the early 1600s however, a branch of the family became established at Marton in the neighbouring parish of Myddle.
 Many of the more noteworthy Atcherleys were members of this branch, which I often refer to as the Marton line.
-Through the will of Richard Atcherley, the last male heir of this line, the Atcherleys of Marton were spared from extinction in 1834 (see On this day: 27 February 1834), but only until 1970 when its most famous son, Sir Richard Llewellyn Roger Atcherley, passed away unmarried.
+Through the will of Richard Atcherley, the last male heir of this line, the Atcherleys of Marton were spared from extinction in 1834 (see Richard Atcherley and his hopes for posterity), but only until 1970 when its most famous son, Sir Richard Llewellyn Roger Atcherley, passed away unmarried.

 Thomas Atcherley, alias Edge, was a member of the Marton line.
 His origins were described by Richard Gough, the historian of Myddle, in 1700/01.
 Writing about the the five daughters of Richard Groome of Sleape Hall, Gough said: